 where EIRPmeas_peak is the measured UE peak EIRP with zero MPR/A-MPR/P-MPR as specified in clause 6.2.1 for the corresponding power class, and Z% is duty cycle of the reference measurement channel.
 PUMAX,f,c_GAP_ON shall be measured outside of the UL gap symbol(s).
 The period of measurement shall be at least 4s.
 The requirement is verified with the test metric of EIRP (Link=TX beam peak direction, Meas=Link angle) and in the test Z is set to 20 when maxUplinkDutyCycle-FR2 is less than 20 or not reported, and should be larger than maxUplinkDutyCycle-FR2 when maxUplinkDutyCycle-FR2 is equal to or greater than 20.
 The reference measurement channel is specified in Annex A.2.3.

-When UL gap for Tx power management is configured and activated, the reported P-MPRf,c shall be less than 3dB.
-When UL gap for Tx power management is not configured and activated, UE shall set the P bit in PHR to 1 in the test when PHR is configured.
+When UL gap for Tx power management is configured and activated, the reported P-MPRf,c shall be less than 3dB at the duty cycle Z of the reference measurement channel.
+When UL gap for Tx power management is not configured and activated at the duty cycle Z of the reference measurement channel, UE shall set the P bit in PHR to 1 in the test when PHR is configured.

+The following minimum requirement shall be met for all UEs

+PUMAX,f,c – PUMAX,f,c,Z ≥ P-MPRL

+as averaged over [4 s] with a fixed MCS, where PUMAX,f,c is the power class as specified in 6.2.1 and PUMAX,f,c,Z the corresponding EIRP measured at the UL duty cycle Z of the reference measurement channel used for the above UL gap minimum requirement.
+If the P-bit is set to 1 at the said uplink duty cycle Z, then P-MPRL is the lower limit of the reported P-MPR in dB when MPE-Reporting-FR2 is supported and configured, P-MPRL = 1 dB otherwise.
+If the P-bit is set to 0 at the said uplink duty cycle Z, then P-MPRL = 0 dB.
+The P-bit shall not be set for a duty cycle Z = 10%.
+The RMC specified in Annex 2.3 shall be used for measurement of the PUMAX,f,c,Z.

 < end of changes >